 - Develop and implement a corrective action plan that includes:

-- Names of the individuals that will verify the corrective actions taken by others
+- Names of the individuals who will verify the corrective actions taken by others.

 - Timeline for correction and verification to be completed.

 Video—Click here to access a video designed to help districts prepare an effective corrective action plan.